-The 2020 edition of the VAT refund guide has the same structure as the 2019 version and is divided in two main sections:
+The 2022 edition of the VAT refund guide has the same structure as the 2020 version and is divided in two main sections:

-- (i) The formalities that must be complied with if a country is the Member State of Establishment (i.e. for companies established in that specific country, claiming the refund of input VAT in another EU / non-EU country), and - (ii) The formalities/thresholds/requirements that must be taken into account if a country is the Member State of Refund (for EU and non-EU companies claiming the refund of input VAT in that specific country).
+- of Establishment (i.e. for companies established in that specific country, claiming the refund of input VAT in another EU / non-EU country), and - country is the Member State of Refund (for EU and non-EU companies claiming the refund of input VAT in that specific country).